-The Student Ambassador Program is a leadership opportunity for students desiring to serve and promote TVCC, working closely with The Office of Student Life & Diversity.
+The Student Ambassador Program is a leadership opportunity for students desiring to serve and promote TVCC, working closely with The Office of Student Life.
 They assist with college wide events and programs, as well as in the Advocacy Resource Center.
 Student Ambassadors are selected through an application and interview process each semester and must meet the following eligibility criteria:

-- a.
-Completion of 12 semester hours at TVCC
+- 1. Completion of 12 semester hours at TVCC

-- b.
-3.00 cumulative GPA
+- 2. 3.00 cumulative GPA

-- c.
-Be in good standing (e.g., not on probation)
+- 3. Be in good standing (e.g., not on probation)

-Scholarships range from \$500-\$750 per semester.
+Scholarships range from \$600-\$1000 per semester.